MaDHouSe79/mh-cashasitem/readme.md

 - [Subscribe](https://www.youtube.com/c/@MaDHouSe79)

 # mh-cashasitem
-- Use cash as item for qb-core
+- Use cash and or blackmonmey as item for qb-core
 - It also a blackmoney item as option you can use instead of MarkedBills

 # Dependencies